Monodromy and vanishing cycles for complete intersection curves: Framings and -spin structures

 where $\beta_R, \beta_L$ are the curves in the interior of $S$ lying to the right (resp. left) of $\beta$ in its direction of travel.
-Our next preparatory result explains the effect of a point-push on winding numbers.
+Our next preparatory result explains the effect of a disk-push on winding numbers.